Skip to main content

 The EU has provided humanitarian aid to victims of major crises in Haiti, including the ongoing violence, the effects of the 2021 earthquake, the COVID-19 pandemic, and food shortages and malnutrition in recent years.

-Following the floods that afflicted the country in June 2023, ECHO responded by supporting the Haitian Red Cross and the International Organization for Migration to meet immediate needs through the provision of hygiene kits, cooking facilities, drinking water, and the repair of sanitation to reduce the risk of cholera spreading.
+Following the floods that afflicted the country in June 2023, the EU responded by supporting the Haitian Red Cross and the International Organization for Migration to meet immediate needs through the provision of hygiene kits, cooking facilities, drinking water, and the repair of sanitation to reduce the risk of cholera spreading.

 In 2024, the EU has allocated €20 million to address the needs of the most vulnerable population.
 Among the different areas of intervention, the funding aims to:

-• address the survival needs of people affected by the recent increase in political and gang-related violence, including forcibly displaced people;
+• address the survival needs of people affected by the recent increase in political and gang-related violence, including forcibly displaced people,

-• strengthen the capacity of communities to respond to disasters;
+• strengthen the capacity of communities to respond to disasters,

-• support the emergency response to the cholera epidemic currently affecting Haiti;
+• support the emergency response to the cholera epidemic currently affecting Haiti,

 • improve coordination and security management for the humanitarian community.